novakov-alexey-zz/old-novakov-alexey.github.io/content/ann-in-scala-1/index.md

 _otherwise:_

-we finished backpropogation for a specific batch or a single data sample (in case of stochastic gradien descent).
+we finished back-propagation for a specific batch or a single data sample (in case of stochastic gradient descent).

-### Backpropagation tracing
+### Back-propagation tracing

 #### w3 - between 2nd hidden and output layers